Agile Team Structure: How to Structure Your Agile Enterprise

 Not Small Agile Teams

-First of all… let me share that I have NEVER worked on a small agile team.
-I’ve coached many of them, but my introduction to agile was in the context of large enterprise class financial systems… things like online banking and bill payment.
+First of all… let me share that I have NEVER worked on a small Agile team.
+I’ve coached many of them, but my introduction to Agile was in the context of large enterprise-class financial systems.
+Things like online banking and bill payment.
 The kinds of systems where the company makes a penny or two on every transaction and does millions every year.

-Think about what it takes to build these kind of systems.
+Think about what it takes to build these kinds of systems.
 Quite often you had a hundred or so people involved… maybe more.
 You are dealing with a very diverse technology stack.
 At the time, we had people building software in .NET, Java, C, and Cobol… interfacing with an Enterprise Data Warehouse, leveraging web services, PeopleSoft, and any number of other systems.